mindfulvector/InfiniteIndieSandbox/readme.md

 <img src="iis.png" />

 # How to play
-To run the game, you need to have PHP installed to use a local dev server.
+To run the game, right now you need to have PHP installed to use a local dev server.
+This will be replaced with a single-EXE HTTP server and WebView shell in a future update.

 ### Mac OS
 You should already have PHP installed.
 Double click `run.sh` to start the game server.